Have you recently updated your system to Windows 11? Then, you must be all excited to use the new Windows.

 Step 4.
 Now, restart your PC and check if the problem is resolved.
 To reinstall the driver, head over to the vendor's site and install the latest driver version.

-Windows 11 built-in troubleshooting feature is the simplest way to fix all types of system errors.
+Windows 11 built-in troubleshooting feature is the simplest way to fix all system errors.
 You just have to follow these steps to run Troubleshooters on Windows 11:

 Step 1.
 Open the Start Menu and then choose the Settings.